faddah/learnstreet/Calculator/README.md

 Project description
 -------------------------

-Here is a calculator that allows you to <code>add, subtract, multiply</code> and <code>divide</code> numbers.<br> Add functionality to make the cube, squareroot, negate and factorial buttons work.
+Here is a calculator that allows you to <code>add, subtract, multiply</code> and <code>divide</code> numbers.<br> Add functionality to make the cube, squareroot, negate and factorial functions work.

 Try it out!
 --------------

-Want to see my project for yourself?
-[Click here](http://www.learnstreet.com//view_profile/5169c9c376b99c68cb000b81/project)

 Check out out more coding projects you can do in LearnStreet's Code Garage